aaronparker/aaronparker.github.io/_posts/2006-12-06-deploying-adobe-reader-8.md

   * On Windows Vista, setup files are unpacked to <span style="font-family: Courier New">%USERPROFILE%AppDataLocalLowNetopsystemstempAdobe Reader 8.0</span>
   * On Windows XP/2003, setup files are unpacked to <font face="courier new,courier">%USERPROFILE%\Local SettingsTemp1Adobe Reader 8.0</font> (The folder 1 may change);
   * After Reader is installed, setup files are located at <span style="font-family: Courier New">%ProgramFilesAdobeReader 8.0Setup Files{AC76BA86-7AD7-1033-7B44-A80000000002}</span>
-  * Setup switches have changed, here&#8217;s the full list:
+  * Setup switches have changed, here's the full list:

 [table id=10 /]